 Parkinson’s Disease Treatment in North Carolina

-Parkinson’s Disease Solutions: Brain Camp
+Brain Camp

 We offer a week-long intensive program (Brain Camp) based entirely on the premise of neuroplasticity.
 Neuroplasticity is the brain’s ability to make new neuronal connections.
 This is an important concept in treating diseases that destroy neuronal connections, as seen with Parkinson’s Disease.

-To create neuroplastic changes, neurons require a specific frequency of firing, intensity of activation, and duration of activation.
+To create neuroplastic changes, neurons require a specific frequency of firing, the intensity of activation, and duration of activation.
 Further, all of this must happen within a neuron’s metabolic capacity.
 If neuronal activity exceeds a neuron’s metabolic capacity, transneuronal degeneration is the result.
 This is why the cookie-cutter approach is not only sometimes ineffective, but it also has the potential to do more harm than good.

 Brain Camp looks different for every patient we treat because every person is unique.
 Brain Camp runs from Monday through Friday, beginning at 10:00 am and ending at 2:00 pm.
 There are two 30-minute breaks to refuel the system and to rest before the next round of treatment.
 At the conclusion of the week, diagnostics are performed and compared to prior examination results.
 Throughout the week, our patients marvel at how fast results come.